JeannieFallon/lexicon/README.md

 - Both command-line and web UI operation
 - USB-based, self-contained environment
 - Intended for use on macOS with Apple Silicon (M2+ recommended)

+### Default Model: CodeLlama

+Lexicon uses CodeLlama, a model optimized for code generation and explanation across multiple languages.
+Visit [Ollama's model library](https://ollama.com/library) to browse other available models.
+You can use another model by swapping out the model name anywhere that `codellama` is referenced in the procedure.

 ## Quick Start